CICIFLY/Data-Analytics-Projects/README.md

 * Multivariate exploration of data ( encodings , plot matrices , feature enginnering )
 * Explanatory Visulizations ( story telling with data ,  polish plots , create slide deck )

-### Project 5: Wrangle and Analyze Data with clinic data
+### Project 5: Data Visulization with Diamond Data
 Data visualization to a dataset involving the characteristics of diamonds and their prices.

-### Project 6: Communicate data finding with Ford Go bike data
+### Project 6: Communicate data finding with Ford Go Bike Sharing Data
 In this project, I used Python’s data visualization tools to systematically explore the bike dataset for its properties and relationships between variables.
 Then, I created a presentation that communicates the findings to others.